 And sometimes it means making the tough calls—even when you fret or lose sleep over having to do it.

 Remember that Mr. De Pree stated that the last responsibility of leadership is to say “thank you”.
 And this is where actions frequently speak louder than words.

 Saying “thank you” can be making sure the equipment your people use is maintained and safe to operate.
 Even if you’re not the one doing the repairs (and in many cases that’s a good idea), then it’s allocating the budget for the repairs, or simply making it a high enough priority to make sure the maintenance gets done.

 Saying “Thank you” can be respecting the fact that (unlike you!) your people actually have a life outside of work!
 This means that sometimes they may not be able to drop everything they’re doing and come in to work on a moment’s notice.
 Or that sometimes they need to get home to their families instead of feverishly slaving away in YOUR business!

 Saying “thank you” also means taking responsibility and not making excuses for the financial performance of your company.
-(Steve Toburen calls this “taking the hit” in his concluding session of the SFS seminar.)
+(Steve Toburen calls this “taking the hit”.)
 By focusing on financial success you can provide the training, the raises, the bonuses, and all the other perks that attract and keep the best people.

 Saying “thank you” can also mean simply asking for input from your people, listening to their ideas, and then acting on the things they suggest.
 After all, without your people following your lead you are just another guy out there working alone.
-(The co-owner of Jon-Don, Nick Paolella, who is one of my models for “servant leadership”, always says, “I surround myself with smarter people than me and then let them do their job!”)
+(Jon-Don’s Nick Paolella, who is one of my favorite models for “Servant Leadership”, always says, “I surround myself with smarter people than me and then let them do their job!”)